All Episodes

 Live from the Southern Command in sunny South Florida.

-Wrapping up our visit to the Big Apple this week, ladies and gentlemen.
+Wrapping up our visit to the Big Apple this week, ladies and gentlemen, with Open Line Friday.

-I uh mentioned this right before the previous hour ended.
+I mentioned this right before the previous hour ended.

-Um a lot of people say, I want to try the Shepherd's Pie at Apple Brothers, Allen Brothers, but you uh I can't find it there at the website at AB Stakes.
+A lot of people say, I want to try this Shepherd's Pie at Apple Brothers, Allen Brothers, but I can't find it there at the website at AB Stakes.

-You gotta look for the the heat and serve items, gourmet heat and serve items, and that's where you'll find the shepherd pie, the wag you meatloaf, and the wagyu corn beef hash at ABstakes.com.
+You got to look for the heat and serve items, gourmet heat and serve items, and that's where you'll find the shepherd pie, the wagyu meatloaf, and the wagyou corned beef hash at absteaks.com.

 Now, this attack of Mrs. Clinton's on corporate America at a GM plant.

-It's just gonna be destructive as it can be.
+It's just going to be destructive as it can be.

-But uh the the the we hear all this talk about Mrs. Clinton being the smartest woman in the world.
+But we hear all this talk about Mrs. Clinton being the smartest woman in the world.

-You know, it's it's one thing for Mrs. Clinton to utter all this, for example.
+You know, it's one thing for Mrs. Clinton to utter all this.

-She said that she was going to rein in oil, insurance, credit cards, student loan, and Wall Street investment companies, and generate $55 billion a year that would be used for middle class tax cuts, create jobs, and pay for an array of domestic programs.
+For example, she said that she was going to rein in oil, insurance, credit card, student loan, and Wall Street investment companies and generate $55 billion a year that would be used for middle-class tax cuts, create jobs, and pay for an array of domestic programs.

-When she says she's gonna rein in all of these corporations, oil, insurance, credit card, student loan, wall street, she's gonna tax their profits.
+When she says she's going to rein in all of these corporations, oil, insurance, credit card, student loan, Wall Street, she's going to tax their profits.

 It is their profits that allow them to hire people and expand the business and create even more jobs.

-She goes to a corporation, General Motors, which is hurting, right in the belly of the beast to outline how she's gonna try to destroy the corporation and all of these people's jobs, and nobody calls her on it except I, L. Rushbow.
+She goes to a corporation, General Motors, which is hurting, right in the belly of the beast to outline how she's going to try to destroy the corporation and all of these people's jobs, and nobody calls her on it except I, El Rushbo.

 Now, clearly, the headline is not flattering.